 $$, Newport Beach

-Mama D's: The BEST Italian food in Orange County, hands down.
-They're extremely family friendly, their service is top-notch, and that pink sauce.
+Mama D's is the BEST Italian food in Orange County, hands down.
+They're extremely family friendly (everything from crayons and coloring at the beginning to warm mini chocolate chip cookies served at the end, and endless bread for starving kiddos while they wait for food!), their service is top-notch, and that pink sauce.
 I could take a bath in that it's so good!!!
-I had Neil bring this to me in the hospital when I had Millie, I love it so much 🙂
+I had Neil bring this to me in the hospital when I had Millie, and we door-dashed it again to HOAG hospital when I had Harry, I love it so much 🙂 Don't sleep on the pink sauce!!

 $$, Newport Beach